kareni3/ontology_metrics_analysis_tool/README.md

 If you assign the value "yes" to the variable "scip folders from vocabularies directory (scip downloading XML files)" then 1st Rule will work for downloading XML files
 ### 3rd Rule:
 If you assign the value "yes" to the variable "scip folders from metrics directory (scip creating CSV files)" then 1st Rule will work for creating CSV files
+### 4th Rule:
+You can add "all" instead of list of vocabularies to scip all of them